Entrepreneurship and English-language Instruction

-Furogh Mirdad and Ahmad Wali Rostami are social entrepreneurs with Bachelor’s degrees in Business Administration.
+Furogh Mirdad and Ahmad Wali Rostami are social entrepreneurs with a Bachelor's degree and a Master's degree in Business Administration respectively.
 They are certified English teachers as well.
 Building on years of experience, Furogh and Wali are leading classes in Entrepreneurship and English-language Teaching Methodology for Afghan youth, ultimately aiding them in starting their own careers.
-Over the last two years, their program has enabled young girls to attend universities, start their own businesses, teach English, and become peace ambassadors.
+Over these five years, their program has enabled over 300 young girls and boys to attend universities, start their own businesses, teach English, and become peace ambassadors.
 In their capacity as Blossom Hill Sustaining Fellows, in August 2017, Furogh and Wali founded the Quality Education and Sustainable Development Support Organization (QESDSO), a non-profit organization supporting quality education in Afghanistan.

 “Among the people who positively influenced me and shaped the way I professionally grew, I particularly am grateful for the guidance, help and support that you offered me throughout the 2017 Blossom Hill Fellowship.
 I once again take this opportunity to thank you for all the good you have done for me.”